Biodynamics detail, Part 3 of 3

-Part 1 of this article gave some context regarding the condition of modern agriculture, while Part 2 provided an overview on Biodynamics.
-Now it’s time for the Biodynamics detail.
-How is Biodynamics practised and how is it certified?
+Part 1 of this article gave some context regarding the condition of modern agriculture.
+Part 2 provided an overview about Biodynamics.
+Now it’s time to describe the Biodynamics detail.
+How is BD used?

-In these lectures, he set out the precepts of a healthier and sustainable agriculture based on revitalising the soil to produce better quality food.
+In these lectures, he set out the precepts of a healthier and sustainable agriculture.
+It’s about revitalising the soil to produce better quality food.
 A convinced teetotaller, he had no interest or involvement in wine at all!

-Steiner wasn’t an agriculturalist either, so modern BD practices have gradually evolved under his guiding principles, and there are official certification bodies such as the Biodynamic Association, Demeter, and Biodyvin.
+Steiner wasn’t an agriculturalist either, so modern BD practices have gradually evolved under his guiding principles.

-Biodynamics uses a range of unique natural homoeopathic preparations in very dilute form to promote the microbial life of the soil and boost plant health to combat diseases.
-This is shown in the table* below;
+Firstly, Biodynamics uses a range of unique natural homoeopathic preparations.
+These are in very dilute form.
+They promote the microbial life of the soil and boost plant health to combat diseases.
+See the table* below.

 Basis of the compost pile along with plant waste